Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario: Direct and dual theories. Unequal quark masses,

-The standard consideration which "checks" that the duality works properly for quarks of unequal masses looks as follows \cite{S1}\cite{IS}.
-Let us take, for instance, $\nh$ quarks of the direct theory to be heavier than $N_c<\nl=N_F-\nh$ of others.
-Then, after integrating out these $\rm h$-flavored quarks as heavy ones, there remains at lower energies the direct theory with $N_c$ colors and $\nl$ of $\it l$-flavors.
+The standard consideration that allows "to verify" that the duality works properly for quarks of unequal masses is as follows \cite{S1, IS}.
+For instance, we take $\nh$ quarks of the direct theory to be heavier than the other $N_c<\nl=N_F-\nh$ quarks.
+Then, after integrating out these $\rm h$-flavored quarks as heavy ones, the direct theory with $N_c$ colors and $\nl$ of $\it l$-flavors remains at lower energies.
 By duality, it is equivalent to the dual theory with $\nl-N_c$ colors and $\nl$ flavors.
-From the other side, the original theory is equivalent to the dual theory with $\nd=N_F-N_c$ colors and $N_F$ flavors.
-In this dual theory the $\rm h$-flavored dual quarks are assumed to be higgsed, so that at lower energies one remains with the dual theory with $N_F-N_c-\nh=\nl-N_c$ colors and $N_F-\nh=\nl$ of $\it l$-flavors.
+On the other side, the original theory is equivalent to the dual theory with $\nd=N_F-N_c$ colors and $N_F$ flavors.
+In this dual theory, the $\rm h$-flavored dual quarks are assumed to be higgsed, and hence the dual theory with $(N_F-N_c-\nh)=\nl-N_c$ colors and $N_F-\nh=\nl$ of $\it l$-flavors remains at lower energies.
 Therefore, all looks self-consistent.\\